 How to Make Japanese Curry Powder and Japanese Curry!

 Japanese curry is one of the best comfort dishes you can possibly imagine.
 Unfortunately, the powder mix to make it is not always available if you live outside of Japan.
 So here is a recipe for it that uses spices you are probably familiar with!
 I've also included a basic recipe for you to make the curry.
-Japanese curry made from scratch with no additives and MSGs!
-It's possible if you make it yourself!
+Japanese curry made from scratch with no additives and MSGs.

 The Japanese Curry Powder Mix: the Secret Unveiled!

 This makes a curry powder that is much milder than the Indian or Thai ones since there are no spicy ingredients such as hot pepper powder.
-Do feel free to add some if you like your curry spicy.
+Feel free to add some if you like your curry spicy.

 For the Japanese Curry

-< Curry powder > 3 tbsp (the one you made or store bought)
+-3 tbsp of curry powder (the one you made or store bought)

-< Beef stock > 3 cups (can be made from consomme)
+-3 cups beef stock (can be made from consomme)

 Step 1: Thinly slice the onions and fry them in 2 tbsp of oil in a pot until translucid.